Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: Introduction

-{\it (b)}\, Although in the present work we deal with Lie supergroups (and sHCp's) of finite dimension, our construction of the functor $ \Psi $ is perfectly fit for the {\sl infinite dimensional\/} case as well --- still following the most updated approach via the functorial language, as in \cite{all-lau}.
-Clearly, this requires some fine-tuning technicalities, which goes beyond the scopes of the present work, so we do not fulfill that task; however, the core idea (and strategy) to follow is already displayed hereafter.
+{\it (b)}\, We deal here with Lie supergroups (and sHCp's) of finite dimension; nevertheless, our construction of the functor $ \Psi $ is perfectly fit for the {\sl infinite dimensional\/} case too --- still following the functorial approach, as in \cite{all-lau}.
+This requires extra technicalities which go beyond our scopes, so we do not fulfill that task; however, the core strategy to follow is already displayed hereafter.

 Finally, the paper is organized as follows.
-In section \ref{preliminaries} we establish language and notations, in particular all what is needed to deal with the functorial approach to Lie supergroups.
-Then section \ref{sgroups-to-sHCp's} presents the notion of super Harish-Chandra pair and the natural functor $ \Phi $ from Lie supergroups to super Harish-Chandra pairs.
-Section \ref{interlude} presents structure results for Lie supergroups, in particular about ``global splittings'': more or less, these results are known (or should be known), but we could not find them in literature so we write them down ourselves in the form we need them to be.
+In section \ref{preliminaries}, I fix language and notations.
+Section \ref{sgroups-to-sHCp's} introduces the notion of super Harish-Chandra pair and the natural functor $ \Phi $ from Lie supergroups to super Harish-Chandra pairs.
+Section \ref{interlude} presents structure results for Lie supergroups, in particular about ``global splittings'': more or less, these results are known (or should be known), but I could not find them in literature (in the form I need them), so I wrote them down myself.

-The core of the paper is in sections \ref{sHCp's->Lsgroups} and \ref{sec-equivalence}\,.
-In section \ref{sHCp's->Lsgroups} we introduce the definition of the functor $ \Psi \, $, and we prove key structure results for the Lie supergroups $ \, \GP := \Psi(\cP) \, $; in fact, it is worth stressing that the very definition of $ \GP $ and the results about its structure are somehow ``prescribed'' by the (similar) structure results for Lie supergroups in general that are presented in section \ref{interlude}\,.
-Then in section \ref{sec-equivalence} we prove, using the structure results of sections \ref{interlude} and \ref{sHCp's->Lsgroups} (in particular, the ``global splitting theorems''), that the functor $ \Psi $ is indeed a quasi-inverse to $ \Phi \, $, as expected.
+The core of the paper is in sections \ref{sHCp's->Lsgroups} and \ref{sec-equivalences}\,.
+In section \ref{sHCp's->Lsgroups}, I introduce two definitions of functor $ \Psi \, $, namely $ \Psi^\circ $ and $ \Psi^e \, $, and I prove key structure results for the Lie supergroups $ \, \GP \! := \Psi(\cP) \, $ --- with $ \, \Psi \in \big\{\, \Psi^\circ , \Psi^e \,\big\} \, $; in fact, in both cases the very definition of $ \GP $ and the results about its structure are ``prescribed'' by the structure results of section \ref{interlude} for Lie supergroups in general.
+In section \ref{sec-equivalences} then I prove, using the structure results of sections \ref{interlude} and \ref{sHCp's->Lsgroups} (mainly the ``Global Splitting Theorems''), that both versions of functor $ \Psi $ are indeed quasi-inverse to $ \Phi \, $, as expected.